Meet Our Staff at Veterinary Oncology and Research Center

 Dr. Jeglum has bred and shown dogs for more than 30 years.
 Cocker spaniels were her first breed but now her household has expanded with Pugs and German shorthaired pointers.
 Her pastimes include cooking and reading, and she has been an avid golfer since childhood.

 Siobhan Haney, VMD, MS, DACVR (RO)

 Dr. Siobhan Haney comes to us after practicing Radiation Oncology in New Jersey for the past 6 years.
 She graduated from the University of Pennsylvania in 2004, followed by a 1-year internship in rotating small animal medicine and surgery at Red Bank Veterinary Hospital.
 She completed her residency in Radiation Oncology at Tufts University in 2007 and is board-certified by the American College of Veterinary Radiology (Radiation Oncology).
 She has authored and co-authored several peer-reviewed scientific journal articles and actively participates in clinical trials.
-Dr. Haney is available for consultations on Wednesday in our Chalfont office.
-She will be planning and overseeing radiation patients along with Dr. K. Ann Jeglum.
+Dr. Haney is available for consultations on our radiation patients.

 Donna L. Lindner, DVM